urimikhli/myboxen/README.md

 things done.
 This repository template is just a basic example of _how_ to do things with them.

+## Extras for Uri
+* copy bashrc and bash_profile from my boxen urimikhli/myboxen.git  to ~/ as .bashrc and .bash_profile

+* follow instructions in https://help.github.com/articles/generating-ssh-keys for generating new key for the new machine

+* Install Macvim, NERDTree, and Taglist, Vundul, Vim-rspec
+    * after that install myboxen gvimrc
+    *
+#####

 ## Getting Started

 To give you a brief overview, we're going to: